ramrom/rams_dot_files/cheatsheets/home_assistant.md

     - add-ons are created in new containers
 - home assitant core - the main backend brains
 - uses a SQLite db, generally located at `config/home-assistant_v2.db`
+- entity has `state` property is it's main "value", while `attribute`s are auxilary data
+    - the `state_attr(entity_id, attribute)` method can access a entity's attribute values
 - state object: https://www.home-assistant.io/docs/configuration/state_object/
     - sensors will have a main "attribute" `state` and auxilary "attributes" listed in `attributes`
     - `last_changed` and `last_updated` (subtle differences) will store last time state "changed"